-Now you have this you can apply it choose an appropriate saddle for your preferred style of riding.
+You can now apply this information to choose an appropriate saddle for your preferred style of riding.
 All saddles have a defined width so just find the one that best suits you.

-Hybrid/MTB/Gravel – Add 20mm to the measurement, this will add more stability and comfort when assuming a more upright saddle position.
+Add 20mm to the measurement, this will add more stability and comfort when assuming a more upright riding posture

-Endurance Road/Gravel – Add 10mm to the measurement, this saddle offers a good compromise of comfort and performance.
+Add 10mm to the measurement, this saddle offers a good compromise between comfort and performance.

-We are also contactable through the usual channels;
+We can also be contacted through the usual channels;

-By far one of the best options is to use the Ribble Live In-Store Expert function brings the instore experience direct to the comfort of your own home.
+By far one of the best ways to get in touch is to use the Ribble Live In-Store Expert function.
+This service brings the instore experience direct to the comfort of your own home.
 Simply click on the icon that appears at the bottom right corner of the website to be connected to one of our Instore Experts who will be delighted to assist you via a one-way video call.
 You see us but we cannot see you.
 They can take you through everything from sizing to build options and even offer close-ups of the bikes and equipment on their hand-held cameras.

-You can also contact us through the usual social channels, by direct message through Twitter, or private message us through Facebook or Instagram.
+You can also contact us through the usual social channels, by direct message through Twitter, or private message us through Facebook, Whatapp or Instagram.

 How good is the HT Ti?
 Well one lucky owner sure loves his, read Jamie’s story here.